-- Confusion exists among students and parents about the differences between the Alcohol Sanctioning Guidelines and the Alcohol Diversion program offered by the University Police department.
+- University financial strain resulted in removing the UHCS AODA Educator position from the budget.
+Without the AODA Educator, UW-W cannot maintain our typical levels of service, and there has been a decrease in programs. - Confusion exists among students and parents about the differences between the Alcohol Sanctioning Guidelines and the Alcohol Diversion program offered by the University Police department.
 Per UWS Chapter 17 guidelines, students have an educational obligation to University Policy AND a legal obligation to the University Police. - UW-Whitewater prevention efforts that target individual students and the entire student population are strong, as evidenced by examples listed earlier in this report.
-However, a lack of environmental strategies in accordance with the City of Whitewater aimed to create a safer and healthier campus environment (e.g. restrictions on alcohol retail density, regulation of happy hour or drink specials) still exist.
-A large goal for the future is to collaborate with the City of Whitewater in creating more sustainable measures for safer drinking. - The AODA Coalition continues to meet, but it has struggled to maintain consistent leadership and attendance due to staff turnover.
-The goals of the group are unclear as to whether it is an active programmatic group or an advisory group.
-In recent years the group has become more advisory which creates more work, but less support for the person in the AODA Educator role.
-Additionally, the group lacks a budget. - There is a lack of evidence-based prevention programs related to marijuana use.
+However, a lack of environmental strategies in accordance with the City of Whitewater aimed to create a safer and healthier campus environment (e.g. restrictions on alcohol retail density, regulation of happy hour or drink specials) still exists.
+A large goal for the future is to collaborate with the City of Whitewater in creating more sustainable measures for safer drinking. - The AODA Coalition has struggled to maintain consistent leadership and attendance due to staff turnover.
+Meetings are not currently held. - There is a lack of evidence-based prevention programs related to marijuana use.